Construction Excel template

 Step 2

-Enter business records
+Enter assessment records

 task steps, hazards, likelihood, severity, risk level, and controls